Clay County Residential Master Building Permit Program for Repetitive Home Construction

 The program has three stages:

-1. Architectural Master Plan Submittal/Approval – Review time less than 40 days
+1. Architectural Master Plan Submittal and Approval – Review time is less than 40 days.

-2. Residential Pre-Permit Review – Site-specific application submitted online and reviewed by Zoning (up to 30 days)
+2. Residential Pre-Permit Review – Site-specific application is submitted online and reviewed by Zoning in up to 30 days.

-3. Site-Specific Building Permit Application – Review time 2–5 days
+3. Site-Specific Building Permit Application – Review time is 2 to 5 days.

 Stage 1: Architectural Master Plan Application

-To obtain AMP approval, submit the following via the Clay County Citizens Access Portal (CAP):
+To obtain AMP approval, submit the following through the Clay County Citizens Access Portal (CAP):

-1. Completed building permit application for the model and all orientations/elevations.
+1. Completed building permit application for the model and all orientations and elevations.

 • Example: Model – Sandstorm, Left Orientation, Alternate 1

-• Ensure mirror images match correctly (e.g., Left-Hand Orientation Alternate 1 = Right-Hand Orientation Alternate 1).
+• Ensure mirror images match correctly.
+For example, Left-Hand Orientation Alternate 1 must match Right-Hand Orientation Alternate 1.

 2. A General Construction Plan (see below).

-3. All construction plan pages, structural calculations, and drawings signed/sealed by a licensed design professional.
+3. All construction plan pages, structural calculations, and drawings signed and sealed by a licensed design professional.
 Include a written acknowledgment that these plans will be used for future site-specific applications.

-4. Truss specifications signed/sealed by the truss design engineer.
-Truss layout sheet must be stamped and signed by the design professional of record.
+4. Truss specifications signed and sealed by the truss design engineer.
+The truss layout sheet must be stamped and signed by the design professional of record.

-5. Energy performance calculations for all orientations (left-hand & right-hand, North/South/East/West facing).
-Must account for worst-case scenarios for the climate zone.
+5. Energy performance calculations for all orientations, including left-hand and right-hand, and north-, south-, east-, and west-facing conditions.
+These calculations must account for worst-case scenarios for the climate zone.

 General Construction Plan Requirements